 The reality: Professional painters will do a great job and you will have less stress and more time to spare.
 On the other hand, for people who can do a decent job, doing the painting yourself can be enjoyable.
 With the formulations of paint these days, it is easy to do a good job as an amateur and, of course, it’s cheaper too!

-Joanne is a resident writer for SERVIZ, an on-demand home services company offering everything from Plumbing repairs to Carpet Cleaning across the US.
+Joanne is a writer for SERVIZ, home services company offering Plumbing repairs to Carpet Cleaning across the US.
 Joanne is a writer by day and reader by night.
-Joanne loves writing about saving money, raising kids and improving the quality of our lives.
-When she is not writing, you can find her trying out new salad recipes, playing ball with her kids, or cheering in the stands at her son's soccer games.
+Joanne likes writing about money saving, rearing children and improving others lives.
+When not writing, she trys out new recipes, plays ball, or cheers in the stands at soccer games.